Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Also Started working on a cheat file for the Git/ssh commands.
 Will be available tomorrow probably

 #### Juliette:
+- Attended Jonas' tutorials on Git/GitHub, SSH, and Flask and began practicing/researching basic concepts.
+- Downloaded and Installed Git and Flask
+- Started practicing and brainstorming on Fusion 360

 #### Marco:
 - succesfully created version one of the environment to test the lidar.
 Point clouds are now generated on command if objects are within range of the simulated lidar.
 Still need to fix so the lidar range is blocked by objects (currently there is clipping).